 According to the Canadian Cancer Statistics 2015 report, the number of cancer diagnoses is expected to grow by 40 percent by 2030, which means there are going to be more than a few Canadian seniors working hard to prevent cancer or defeat the disease after being diagnosed.
-Because many seniors will want to fight cancer naturally, Mississauga elderly care experts have a few suggestions your aging loved one may want to consider.
+Because many seniors will want to fight cancer naturally, Mississauga home care e experts have a few suggestions your aging loved one may want to consider.

 Shed a Few Pounds